 From the Aeolus 13 Umbra YouTube Channel.

 Both the 1959 and 1969 series centered on the now iconic cocktail party, with well-dressed men and women schmoozing, drinking, smoking, and flirting with each other while discussing the latest social and political topics.
 More notably satirized as a sketch in Laugh-In, the Playboy cocktail party was the fantasy that populated the minds of many young people of the era as the Holy Grail of single adulthood.
-Sharp-eyed Laugh-In fans will recognized tall, lanky, mustachioed African-American dancer Bryon Gilliam, a Laugh-In cocktail party dancer and regular performer who also appears in Playboy After Dark, providing some continuity between the two programs.
+Sharp-eyed Laugh-In fans will recognize tall, lanky, mustachioed African American dancer Bryon Gilliam, a Laugh-In cocktail party dancer and regular performer who also appears in Playboy After Dark, providing some continuity between the two programs.

 Few people and publications have so embodied the zeitgeist of its times like Hugh Hefner and Playboy magazine.
 To be sure, Playboy didn’t invent pornography.
 In fact, during its reign as the leading publication of nude female photography, it was generally regarded as the tamest of such magazines.
 Instead, Playboy’s influence is rather as a men’s lifestyle magazine.
-Building upon the traditional American rugged individualist, Playboy promoted a literate, worldly man, informed on contemporary art, fashion, film, literature, politics, sports, and, of course, sex.
-The old joke about Playboy, “I only read it for the articles,” contains a grain of truth in that the articles actually were worth reading.
+Building upon the traditional American rugged individualist, Playboy promoted a literate, worldly man, informed on contemporary art, fashion, film, literature, music, politics, sports, and, of course, sex.
+The old joke about Playboy, “I only read it for the articles,” has a grain of truth in that the articles actually were worth reading.
 As a young teen, I found myself unaccountably detracted by the articles, interviews, and jokes — honestly!